bahrus/be-indefinite/README.md

 </a>
 ```

-...with the values passed in from the host:  host.type, host.options[5].icon, etc.  The template tap provides a gateway for passing in new values (optional)
+...with the values passed in from the host:  host.type, host.options[5].icon, etc.  The template tag provides a gateway for passing in new values (optional)

-Cross pollinate syntax ith obf-ml.
+Cross pollinate syntax ith obj-ml.

 Ends with -e means expression from host (by default)